[?] Subscribe To This Site

 At times my research became hopelessly confusing.
 Much of the material was contradictory.
 Some of it bordered on downright weird.

-When my five-year study was done, I came to one unassailable conclusion:
+When my five-year study was done, I boiled all my prayer tips down to one unassailable conclusion:

 In addition, I gained some insight into what our job is not when we pray: